cisagov/findings-data-import-lambda/README.md

 that reads findings data from a JSON file in an S3 bucket and imports it into a database.

-## Field Mapping ##
+## Field mapping ##

-The `--field-map` flag is leveraged to dynamically tell the script which fields to remove and/or change.
-As the input JSON structure changes, the script is capable of adapting to new or changing field name requirements.
-In the JSON file it follows a key/value methodology, where the key is the original field name (designated by the "field_to_replace" field in the example below) to find in the input JSON and the value (designated by the "value_to_replace_field_with" field in the example below) is the new field name desired.
-If the value is blank, the script will remove that JSON element from the record.
+The Lambda supports using a field map configuration JSON in S3 (object key provided to the Lambda as the `field_map` environment variable) to dynamically tell the script which fields to remove and/or change.
+As the input JSON structure changes the script is capable of adapting to new or changing field name requirements.
+The JSON file is a simple dictionary, where each key is the original field name (designated by `"field_to_replace"` in the example below) to find in the input JSON and the value (designated by `"value_to_replace_field_with"` in the example below) is the new field name desired.
+If the value is empty the script will remove that element from the record.

-### Example Field Map JSON File ###
+### Example field map JSON file ###

 ```json
 {